rh17983/Failure-Predictor-PREVENT/Readme.md

 * pack-delay (for network packet delay)
 * pack-loss (for network packet loss)

-The "replica number" ranges from 0 to 2, as each experiment was replicated three times.
+The "replica number" ranges from 0 to 2, as each experiment was replicated thrice.

 The datasets collected during normal, fault-free executions, along with all their associated data, are named as follows:
 * normal_1_14: This dataset comprises data collected over two weeks of normal execution and is utilized for training and validating the Prevent State Classifier's models.